Introduction

 The full_page

-parameter determines whether the screenshot should capture the visible viewport or the entire content of the page.
+the entire content of the page.
 The parameter can be set to one of the following values:

 - true: Capture the entire content of the page.